andy-crouch/dotfiles/README.md

 # My dotfiles & configuration.

 This repository contains the various dotfiles and configuration settings that I use to power my *nix based environments.
-I currently use [Manjaro i3 Community Edition ](http://www.dropwizard.io/1.0.2/docs/) across a range of laptops and Virtual Machines.
-I also use Cygwin via the [Babun project](https://babun.github.io/) on Windows and occasionally WLS in Windows 10.
+I currently use [Manjaro i3 Community Edition ](https://manjaro.org/download/community/i3/) across a range of laptops and Virtual Machines.

-The repository includes the ***dotfiles*** script, in the root directory, which allows for the installation and maintenance of the files and settings.
-The aim of the ***dotfiles*** script is to provide a convention based way in which to manage your files and settings without the need of a configuration file.
-The script does not rely on any third party tool or framework to prevent reliance on depreciating code.
-While I use a limited (and opinionated) set of tools, the convention based approach will work for any type of file you wish to add.
+**Important Note - ** This repository previously had a custom script to handle the linking and management of files.
+I have now switched to using [GNU Stow](https://www.gnu.org/software/stow/) to manage the linking of the files in this repository.
+There are some helper scripts which are covered in subsequent sections for initialising git and copying theme files to the expected locations.
+If you have previously used this repository as a basis for managing your dotfiles then pleas update based on the new method.

-This is **my** repository and designed to be useful to me.
-I have spent a number of years trying to tame the files within but I do not focus a lot of time on the code.
-If you would find it useful then I have no issue with you forking it and using it to manage your dotfiles and configuration settings.
-If you see something you want to change or fix then I am open to PR's.
+** Minor Note - ** This repository is in a heavy period of development as I am simplifying and updating my configurations.
+If anything breaks for you then I apologise and if you want to contribute anything please do.

 ## How it works.